 Inactive: Inactive attorneys are considered members in good standing but are not authorized to practice law in Michigan effective October 1 of the license year.
 They do not have the option to receive a Bar Card, but they do have access to all other State Bar of Michigan benefits, including section membership.
 To qualify for inactive status, attorneys must not have practiced law in Michigan since September 30 of the previous fiscal year.
 Attorneys who choose inactive status for three or more years must be recertified by the Board of Law Examiners before returning to active status and may be required to retake the Michigan bar exam and undergo the character and fitness process.

 Emeritus: Emeritus attorneys are no longer authorized to practice law or receive referral fees in Michigan.
 They do not have the option to receive a Bar Card, but they do have access to all other State Bar of Michigan benefits, including section membership.
-Emeritus attorneys do not pay license fees.
+Emeritus attorneys do not pay license fees and are not required to renew their status.
 To qualify for emeritus status, attorneys must have been a member of the State Bar of Michigan for at least 30 years or be at least 70 years old.
 They must also not be subject to pending disciplinary action in any jurisdiction.
 Qualified attorneys who choose emeritus status must retake the Michigan bar exam to return to active status unless they are eligible for admission under Board of Law Examiners Rules 5(A) or 8.

 Resigned: Resigned attorneys are no longer authorized to practice law or receive referral fees in Michigan.
 They do not have the option to receive a Bar Card, nor do they have access to any other State Bar of Michigan benefits.
-Resigned attorneys do not pay license fees.
+Resigned attorneys do not pay license fees and are not required to renew their status.
 Attorneys who are not subject to pending disciplinary action in any jurisdiction may resign from membership.
 To be readmitted as an active member, an attorney who has resigned must retake the Michigan bar exam to return to active status unless they are eligible for admission under Board of Law Examiners Rules 5(A) or 8.

 How do I change my status?